 Chorus can serves as a hook, and they could contain the title of the song.
 Easy when you visit the local music store: You remember the chorus and at the same time the title.Spares the fan a lot of time in their search for the right song.
 Also for a search on the Internet it can save time.

-With a bridge we don't mean the Tower bridge or the Golden gate bridge..
+We don't mean the Tower bridge or the Golden gate bridge..
 It's simple an optional section which most often comes between two choruses.
 This to make the song more interesting, let's say less boring for the listener.
 It's a break from the rest of the song, and should lead to the chorus again.

 The bridge is there also to build the tension leading up to the climax of the song or to lead a song to its final conclusion.
 There are some songwriter who almost every-time building in a bridge into their songs, while others rarely if never do.
+Basically it is a smooth way to go from refrain to chorus.

 Other songwriting basics..